 1. Asphalt Shingle

 Asphalt shingles are the most common type of roofing for residential use in the United States.
 This roofing material is popular for its durability and, often, affordability as well.
 With proper installation and proper roof ventilation, asphalt shingles stand up against wear and tear, effectively protect your home, and last for decades.

+These are all things to consider when choosing a roofing material.
 For residential roofing, there are generally three types of asphalt shingles – 3-tab, architectural, and luxury.
 Although asphalt shingles as a group are durable roofing materials, there can be some differences between the three types.

 3-Tab Asphalt Shingles

 3-tab asphalt shingles are laid out in a single strip and lay flat.
 There are three tabs on each strip of shingles and this is where they get their name.
 With proper installation and ventilation, these shingles can last up to 25 years, but tend to average more around 7-15 years depending on weather and other factors.
 This type of asphalt shingle used to be the most common type and is the cheapest of the three, but it is being phased out.

 With 3-tab shingles being phased out, architectural asphalt shingles are the most popular type of residential roofing material, and for good reason.
 Architectural asphalt shingles, or dimensional asphalt shingles, are individual tiles that are thicker than 3-tab.

 They give the look of a wood shake roof with a nice random pattern, more dimension, and more durability.
 Among other benefits of asphalt roofing shingles, they are also more weather-resistant than 3-tab shingles.
 With proper installation and ventilation, dimensional shingles last 15-30 years or more.